RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Introduction

 On the other hand, the observations of the Galactic metal-rich RR Lyrae challenge the classical formation scenario.
-Despite the classical interpretation of RR Lyrae as old and metal-poor population II stars, metal-rich RR Lyrae stars are well-known to exist in the solar vicinity.
-These objects reach metallicities as high as $\mathrm{[Fe/H]}\approx0.2$ and their vertical Galactic distribution, kinematics \citep{Layden1995a,Layden1995b,Maintz05, Marsakov18,Liu13,Prudil20,Zinn20,Gilligan21}, and chemical abundances are consistent with the Thin Disc \citep{Marsakov2019,Crestani21}, although there are hints of an abundance deficiency for some elements such as Aluminium \citep{Feuillet22} and Scandium \citep{Gozha21}.
+Despite RR Lyrae stars traditionally being interpreted as old, metal-poor Population II stars, the existence of metal-rich RR Lyrae stars in the vicinity of the Sun is well documented.
+These objects reach metallicities as high as $\mathrm{[Fe/H]}\approx0.2$ and their vertical Galactic distribution, kinematics \citep{Layden1995a,Layden1995b,Maintz05, Marsakov18,Liu13,Prudil20,Zinn20,Gilligan21}, and chemical abundances are consistent with the Thin Disc \citep{Marsakov2019,Crestani21}, although there are hints of an abundance deficiency for some elements such as aluminium \citep{Feuillet22} and scandium \citep{Gozha21}.

-\cite{IB21} exploited the unprecedented RR Lyrae catalogue from {\it Gaia} DR2, confirming that the population of metal-rich RR Lyrae is not limited to the Solar neighbourhood but permeates the Thin Disc from the inner parts ($\approx 3$ kpc) out to the disc's outskirts ($\approx 25$ kpc).
+\cite{IB21} used the unprecedented RR Lyrae catalogue from {\it Gaia} DR2, confirming that the population of metal-rich RR Lyrae is not limited to the Solar neighbourhood but permeates the Thin Disc from the inner parts ($\approx 3$ kpc) out to the disc's outskirts ($\approx 25$ kpc).
 Surprisingly, the kinematics of this population (circular velocity and velocity dispersions) is consistent with the young Thin Disc ($\lesssim 7$ Gyr, \citealt{Ablimit20,Sharma20}, see also \citealt{Prudil20}).
 The existence of such a metal-rich and likely young population is a conundrum.
-Either they are indeed young, challenging the classical formation scenario of RR Lyrae stars, or they are one of the oldest Milky Way populations that somehow remained completely unperturbed during the turbulent past of our Galaxy \citep[see, e.g.][]{Belokurov2018,Myeong2019}.
+Either these RR Lyrae are indeed young, challenging the classical formation scenario of RR Lyrae stars, or they are one of the oldest Milky Way populations that somehow remained completely unperturbed during the turbulent past of our Galaxy \citep[see, e.g.][]{Belokurov2018,Myeong2019}.
 The existence of such a population is also in tension with the recent discovery of an ancient pre-disk state of our Galaxy \citep[see][]{Aurora,Conroy2022,Myeong2022}.

+The third {\it Gaia} data release (GDR3, \citealt{GDR3}) further supports the presence of a large population of RR Lyrae in the young Thin Disc.
+The new data release includes a dedicated catalogue of more than 270 000 RR Lyrae \citep{RRLG3}.
+About half of this sample contains a complete characterisation of the lightcurves (pulsation periods and Fourier transform parameters) that can be used to retrieve the photometric metallicity and a robust estimate of distance (see, e.g., \citealt{IB21,Mullen21,Li22}).